vladmihalcea/hypersistence-tsid/README.md

 The counter bits depend on the node bits.
 If the node bits are 10, the counter bits are limited to 12.
 In this example, the maximum node value is 2^10-1 = 1023 and the maximum counter value is 2^12-1 = 4095.
 So the maximum TSIDs that can be generated per millisecond is 4096.

-The node identifier uses 10 bits of the random component by default in the `TsidFactory`.
+The node identifier uses 10 bits of the random component by default in the `TSID.Factory`.
 It's possible to adjust the node bits to a value between 0 and 20.
 The counter bits are affected by the node bits.

 This is the default TSID structure: